Here are some frequently asked questions about our organization and information about how you can get involved!

 Yes!
 We provide the training for you to join us.
 Many of the people who join the CSP have little or no first aid experience.
 After taking the course – which gives you an advanced level of first aid training – and with practice, most people become very competent first aiders.

-I have previous first aid training and/or a medical background (e.g. wilderness first aid, paramedic, nurse, doctor, etc.) – does this qualify as a substitute for recruit training?
+I have previous first aid training and/or a medical background (e.g., wilderness first aid, paramedic, nurse, doctor, etc.) – does this qualify as a substitute for recruit training?

 I patrolled a while ago with the CSP – do I still have to take the new patroller course?

-If you completed the course more than two years ago without completing the Canadian Ski Patrol annual recertification, you must complete the recruit course again.
+If you completed the course more than two years ago without completing the Canadian Ski Patrol annual recertification, you must successfully complete the recruit course again.

 What happens if I am unsuccessful with my first aid exams?